Facts About Genital Warts

 Some doctors suggest the consumption of certain vitamins to promote the clearing of HPV and genital warts.
 Such vitamins include vitamin B and folic acid.
-Recommended dosage intake for vitamin B12 is 1,000 mcg daily in the form of methycobalamin, while it also best to take 1,000 mcg of folic acid through methyltetrahydrofolate (MTHF).
-There is no good study supporting this and people living in western countries has no lack of vitamins so unlikely these helps much.
+Recommended dosage intake for vitamin B12 is 1,000 mcg daily in the form of methylcobalamin, while it also best to take 1,000 mcg of folic acid through methyltetrahydrofolate (MTHF).
+There is no good study supporting this and people living in western countries have no lack of vitamins so unlikely this helps much.

 Dietary and Lifestyle

 it’s essential to maintain a strong immune system to combat and naturally eliminate the virus from the body.
-Consider that they mainly speak about silent HPV with not much of symptoms such as warts or cancer.
+Consider that they mainly speak about silent HPV with not many symptoms such as warts or cancer.